janosj/mongodb-opsmgr/demos/admin-api/README.md

 ## Prerequisites

 - Node.js and NPM (Node Package Manager)
 - Ops Manager must be deployed in advance.
-The included cluster configuration assumes an Ops Manager demonstration environment has been provisioned using the Docker scripts provided in this repo.

 ## Deploying a Cluster